 - Free from mineral oil and petroleum.

-- Added Shea Butter and olive oil (pretty high on the ingredients list).
+- Added shea butter and extra virgin olive oil (pretty high on the ingredients list).

-2 Reasons why you shouldn’t buy this Curl Custard
+2 Reasons why you shouldn’t buy this Curl cream

 Ofcourse there also reasons why you shouldn’t buy this product:

 - I wouldn’t advise you to use this on a babies or toddler because of the added fragrance.
 It could irritate their scalp.

 Lightweight & curl definition

-Now you know what the pros and cons are, I’ll go into more detail about this Curl Custard.
+Now you know what the pros and cons are, I’ll go into more detail about this curl cream.

 When you’ll use Curl La La you’ll notice that the texture is light.
-It’s not a thick cream, it’s more like a cream to which they’ve added some water.
+It’s not a thick cream, it’s more like a cream they’ve added a small amount of water to.
 This is no surprise since water (aqua) is the first ingredient on the ingredients list.

-Because of this light texture I wondered if it would hydrate my hair properly.
-So I was rather skeptical at first.
-But the moment I applied the product to my hair I noticed my curl definition slightly improved.
+Because of this light texture I highly questioned if it could moisturize my hair.
+At first I was rather skeptical, but the moment I applied the product to my hair I noticed my curl pattern slightly improved.

-It didn’t weigh down my hair, but I it did take half a day for my hair to get fully dry.
+Also, it didn’t weigh down my hair, but I it did take half a day for my damp hair to get fully dry.
 Of course you can shorten the drying time if you use a good hair dryer with a diffuser.

 Soft & shiny hair

 I expected my hair to be dry after using a blow dryer, but this did not happen.
 My hair was moisturized until the end of the evening.

-When you look at the pictures you may notice certain parts of my natural curls look frizzy.
-This is because I dyed my hair so it’s overly dry and frizzy.
-But the mos important reason is I didn’t combine Aunt Jackie’s Curl Custard with a leave-in conditioner.
+When you look at the pictures below you may notice certain parts of my natural curls look frizzy.
+This is because I dyed my so hair feels overly dry and frizzy.
+But the most important reason is I didn’t combine Aunt Jackie’s curling cream with a leave-in conditioner.

-This is quite essential, because the curl defining custard is a styling product.
+This is very important to remember, because the curl defining cream is a styling product.
 So if you buy this product you’ll ABSOLUTELY have to use it in combination with a leave-in conditioner.

 Right now my favorite leave-in conditioners are: